stunnn/ElegantFinRed/README.md

 # ElegantFin Theme
-This is a Jellyfin theme inspired from JellySeerr to improve the overall look and experience with various fixes to the UI and behaviour.
+This is a Jellyfin theme inspired from Jellyseerr to improve the overall look and experience with various fixes to the UI/UX.

 #### **Author:** [lscambo13](https://github.com/lscambo13)